imcf-shareables/zeiss-lightsheet-bigstitcher/README.md

 ## Description

-This script allows to do the whole pipeline for processing and fusing tiled CZI files coming from a Zeiss LightSheet 7 microscope.
+This script allows to do the whole pipeline for processing and fusing tiled CZI files coming from a Zeiss LightSheet 7 (*LS7*) microscope.

 ## Requirements

-The script is made in Python and requires [Fiji](https://doi.org/10.1038/nmeth.2019) to be ran.
-On top of this, it requires a specific version of the multiview-reconstruction plugin in order to fix the LS7 reader.
-This has now been integrated in more recent version of the plugin but the script hasn't yet been updated to reflect these changes.
+The script is made in Python and requires [Fiji][1] to be ran.
+On top of this, it requires a modified version of the [multiview-reconstruction][2] (*MVR*) plugin in order to fix the LS7 reader.
+A pre-built `.jar` ready to be used is provided alongside with the script in this repo.

+*Please note: these modifications have been integrated into the upstream code of the MVR plugin but our script has not yet been updated to reflect these changes.
+We are publishing it here in order to provide reproducibility of the analysis done while the upstream MVR code did not yet include the changes.*

+To activate / use the modified MVR plugin, simply delete the `multiview-reconstruction-*.jar` from your Fiji's `jars/` folder and place the `.jar` provided in this repo there instead, then (re-) start Fiji.
 Once activated, just drag and drop the script in the main Fiji window and click on the RUN button.

 As Fiji is operating system independant, this can be run on Windows, Mac and Linux.
 No specific hardware is necessary and script should take a couple of